Sable/HorsePower/docs/plans/hongji.md

 ### Hongji

-Hongji is willing to assisting Hanfeng to in multiple ways.
 He is assigned with the following tasks.

 1st week